hexaxsoftwares/houx.js/README.md

 Model instances define stateful data for widgets, making them reactive.
 Every Pixel widget Manages it's own state.

-This can be confusing at the moment , but dont bother, this documentation is designed for both beginners and experienced developers alike.
+This can be confusing at the moment , but don't bother, this documentation is designed for both beginners and experienced developers alike.

 A Pixel widget can be an object, a class or a function.
-We recommends the use of object type widget when writing widgets in pixel.
+Pixel supports the use of both dataTypes as valid widgets, but we are going to use the object widgets throughout the example in this documentation as we recommends the use of object type widget when writing widgets in pixel.

 Let's create your inaugural PixelJs widget.
 Envision a widget as the fundamental building block of your web application.